Career Quiz and Most Suitable Personality.

-In this career quiz, there are 10 questions that will analyze if the Economists career is right for you.
+In this career quiz, there are 10 questions that will give you a pretty good perspective on whether the career of an Economist is right for you.

 There are 3 answers to each question: Dislike, Okay and Like.

 Answer “Dislike” if you tell yourself “Ugh… Sounds boring” or “I’m not sure”

 Answer “Okay” if you tell yourself “Umm… I think I will be okay with that”

 Answer “Like” if you tell yourself “Yes, I’m interested”

 |You are interested in economic and accounting principles and practices, the financial markets, banking and the analysis and reporting of financial data.|

 |You are interested in arithmetic, algebra, geometry, calculus, statistics, and their applications.|

 |Study economic and statistical data in area of specialization, such as finance, labor, or agriculture.|

 |Conduct research on economic issues and disseminate research findings through technical reports or scientific articles in journals.|